-In December 2014 Google published a paper titled “BeyondCorp: A New Approach to Enterprise Security”.
-This paper put in words what the community has been saying for years – namely, that perimeter security is obsolete.
+In December 2014, Google published a paper titled “BeyondCorp: A New Approach to Enterprise Security.”
+This paper puts into words what the community has been saying for years – namely, that perimeter security is obsolete.

 Endpoints should not depend on an external entity for their protection – nor should enterprise applications and services.
-Each one of them should behave and be protected as if connected directly to the Internet – and their underlying security principles should reflect that.
+They should behave and be protected as if connected directly to the Internet – their underlying security principles should reflect that.

-This is one of the most important and at the same time, the shortest post in this blog – simply because all I would like to share with you on this topic is in the link to the Google paper.
+This is one of the most important and, simultaneously, the shortest post in this blog – simply because all I would like to share with you on this topic is in the link to the Google paper.